1992 Hooters 500: Richard Petty's Fan Appreciation Tour

 Since this was the last event of the season, it also marked the final stop on Richard Petty's "Fan Appreciation Tour."
 On October 1, 1991, Petty announced he would retire at the end of the 1992 season.
 He planned on running the entire season, not just selected events, and to that point, had managed to qualify for all 28 of the events in 1992.
 Media coverage of Petty's final race was extensive, and the weeks leading up to the race saw considerable pre-race hype and anticipation.
 Ticket sales were brisk, and a record sell-out crowd was expected at Atlanta to see "King Richard" in his final event.

 Under the spotlight of attention during the 1992 season, Petty's on-track results had been so far unimpressive.
 He had scored zero top tens, and had a best finish of 15th (three times).
 His most notable race of the season came at Daytona during the July 4 Pepsi 400.
 With President George H. W. Bush in attendance, Petty was honored during the pre-race ceremonies.
 He qualified on the outside of the front row, and led the first five laps of the race.

 Entering the Hooters 500, Petty entered qualifying with the possibility that he might not be able to start.
 Having used up all of his provisional race starts during the season, he would need to qualify on time.
 On his first lap, Petty managed the 36th fastest time.
 He elected to stand on that time and not run his second round qualifying attempt, hoping that he could outlast the other drivers who were otherwise not qualified.
 When qualifying concluded, Petty stood in 39th position, which was enough to get him into his final race.
 He started on the inside of the twentieth row.

 Ceremonies to honor Petty were planned in the pre-race and post-race, and Petty was expected to take a ceremonial final lap around the track after the race to formally conclude his career.
 On the night before the race, Alabama held a concert honoring Petty at the Georgia Dome, with 45,000 in attendance.

-On the night before pole qualifying, Richard Petty's cousin and longtime crew chief and team manager Dale Inman was robbed at gunpoint in the parking lot of the Atlanta airport.
+On the night before pole qualifying, Richard Petty's cousin, longtime crew chief, and team manager Dale Inman was robbed at gunpoint in the parking lot of the Atlanta airport.
 The robber tried to grab a necklace from Inman's neck, but failed.
 He pointed his gun and pulled the trigger, but it did not fire, and no one was injured.